Don't download iOS 14 and iPadOS 14 just yet: 4 reasons why you should wait

-Apple just released the iOS 14 and iPadOS 14 public beta.
+Apple recently released the iOS 14 and iPadOS 14 public beta.
 Now, anyone with a compatible iPhone or iPad can get an early preview of the features that everyone else will get this fall.
 If you're willing to put up with occasional bugs and issues, you can install and help test it right now.
 But should you?
-My sage advice: wait until September.
+My sage advice: Wait until September.

 Why?
 Glad you asked.
 Here are four reasons you should wait.